LLNL/shroud/docs/reference.rst

   numeric types does not need a wrapper since it can be called directly by defining the correct interface.
   The default is *false*.

+F_string_len_trim
+  For each function with a ``std::string`` argument, create another C function which accepts a buffer and length.
+The C wrapper will call the ``std::string`` constructor, instead of the Fortran wrapper creating a ``NULL`` terminated string using ``trim``.
+This avoids copying the string in the Fortran wrapper.
+  Defaults to *true*.

+.. bufferify

 show_splicer_comments
     If ``true`` show comments which delineate the splicer blocks;